-Typical concrete feature types have names like “road”, “watercourse”, “mine”, “atmosphere”, etc. For a road, the set of properties might include its name, its classification, the curve describing its centreline, the number of lanes, the surface material, etc. The complete description of a road instance, therefore, is the set of values for the set of properties that define a road type.
+Typical concrete feature types have names like “road”, “watercourse”, “mine”, “atmosphere”, etc. For a road, the set of properties can include its name, its classification, the curve describing its centreline, the number of lanes, the surface material, etc. The complete description of a road instance, therefore, is the set of values for the set of properties that define a road type.
 This use of the feature model is object-centric, and supports a viewpoint of the world in terms of the set of discrete identifiable objects that occupy it.